Innovator007/node-emails-sender/Readme.md

-This is an email sending server written in node.js
-To run it in your machine
-git clone https://github.com/Innovator007/node-emails-sender.git
+This is an email sending server written in node.js\n To run it in your machine\n git clone https://github.com/Innovator007/node-emails-sender.git cd node-emails-sender npm install
-cd node-emails-sender
-npm install